AlexTicleanu/Automatic_clean_up_event/README.md

 # Automatic_supply_clean_up_event

-**Automatic Supply Clean-up event** is an MYSQL Scheduled Event that delete forecast order decisions older than 5 days and product performance corresponding to them using stored procedures created to delete batches of 10000 rows.
+**Automatic Supply Clean-up event** is an MYSQL Scheduled Event that deletes forecast order decisions older than 5 days and product performance corresponding to them using stored procedures created to delete batches of 10000 rows.

 All parts of the Scheduled Event are presented below in the same order as created in the Create Querry.